Virtual classes for the working mathematician: Motivation

 Let us now look at a virtual class on a space with components of different dimensions.
 The algebraic construction will be done in Section \ref{gysinmorphism}.
 This example is modelled on a certain moduli space of stable maps (see Section \ref{applications}).

-Consider $X=V(xz,yz)\subset\PP^3$, which is the union of the the plane $H=(z=0)$ and the line $L=(x=y=0)$.
+Consider $X=V(xz,yz)\subset\PP^3$, which is the union of the plane $H=(z=0)$ and the line $L=(x=y=0)$.
 Note that $X$ is the zero locus of two non transverse sections of $\OO_{\PP^3}(2)$.
 If the two sections were transverse, their intersection would have been a curve of degree~4 in $\PP^3$.
-A virtual class on $X$ can be constructed in the following way.
-Deforming the equations which define $X$ to $(xz-\epsilon y^2,yz-2\epsilon x^2)$ we get the union $L\cup C_{\epsilon}$, where $C_{\epsilon}$ is a twisted cubic in $\mathbb P^3$.
-Taking the limit for $\epsilon$ going to zero, we get the union of the class of $L$ and the class of a degree 3 plane curve.
-The class of this limit in $A_*(X)$ is a good candidate for the virtual class of $X$.
+We would like to define a virtual class in $A_*(X)$ which is related to the transverse intersection.
+Such a class on $X$ can be constructed in the following way.
+Deforming the equations which define $X$ to $\big(xz-\epsilon y^2,yz-2\epsilon x^2\big)$ we get the union $L\cup C_{\epsilon}$, where $C_{\epsilon}$ is a twisted cubic in $\mathbb P^3$.
+Taking the limit for $\epsilon$ going to zero, we get the union of the class of $L$ and the class of a degree~3 plane curve.
+Since virtual classes are supposed to be deformation invariants, the class of this limit in~$A_*(X)$ is a good candidate for the virtual class of~$X$.
 We will denote it by $[X]^{\vv}$.

 However, deformations are usually hard to keep track of and they would make our virtual class unsuited for computations in most cases of interest.
 In the following we will not construct a class on a deformation of $X$.
 Instead, we will use Fulton--Macpherson intersection theory to define a class on our reducible space.